 The other alternative is a skateboard shape backpack that can stow your skateboard with ease.
 That type of bag will surely allow space for other carrying gears too.
 Whatever the type and style you go for, you should check for the fundamental features.
 The bags recommended in this guide are all generic backpacks more convenient and versatile than the Skateboard shape bag.

 Size merits the foremost importance while selecting a backpack.
 You can hang the deck or the whole board in the Velcro or the latch attached to the exterior strap.
 Despite this fact, you require a large space in your skating bag to allow extra room for the safety gears – helmet, knee pads, and spares.

-On top of the above factors, if you are out for a week-long skateboarding; plenty of loads will be there to store in the belly of the bag.
+On top of the above factors, if you are out for a week-long skateboarding; plenty of loads along with the perfect hiking hat or other stuff will be there to store in the belly of the bag.
 If you wish to record you skating adventure, the recording apparatus will demand larger space.

 A standard skateboard backpack should come with two body straps – the hip or waist strap and the chest strap.
 The hip strap will distribute the total load along the spine when you go fully stuffed with gears.
 And it is a must take option because without the waist strap the lower part of the bag will swing with the skateboard rush.
 That may cause serious inconvenience while riding.